05 January 2021

 The hybrid cloud deployment model is literally based on a mix of private and public clouds – so it’s possible for your data to move between the platforms.
 It gives you more flexibility while, at the same time, keeping the information safe and sound (with a bit of help from firewalls and encryption).

 All this sounds great, but you have probably already guessed that deciding on a hybrid cloud model comes with a price.
-While maintaining a private cloud is definitely not a walk in the park, it’s the hybrid cloud which requires the most experienced software developers and DevOps engineers – to make sure that the private and public parts communicate as needed and there’s no problem to move data from one to the other.
+While maintaining a private cloud is definitely not a walk in the park, it’s the hybrid cloud that requires the most experienced software developers and DevOps engineers – to make sure that the private and public parts communicate as needed and there’s no problem to move data from one to the other.

 Benefits of a hybrid cloud: flexibility, scalability, security – everything according to your highest standards